-Breakthrough Missions (Squadron Progression)
+Flagged Missions (Squadron Progression)

-Breakthrough Missions are special missions that are required to complete for Squadron progression, and unlock the next tier or set of missions.
+Flagged Missions are special missions that are required to complete for Squadron progression, and unlock the next tier or set of missions.
 These missions will only succeed if all three attribute values meet the threshold.
 If even one stat is too low, the mission is guaranteed to fail.

 Make sure your recruits are levelled and tinker with your Squadron Attribute values using the Regimen Board to make sure you meet the target values.